 A master of showcasing seasonal ingredients, Console celebrates Oregon with every dish he imagines.
 Representing parent company Neuman Hotel Group’s strong partnership with local farms, orchards, creameries and wineries, he brings Oregon flavors alive through ingredients such as local, seasonal organic produce, hazelnuts, pears and marionberries.
 The region’s food truly shines at Lark’s under the direction of Console and his team.

 Southern Oregon has nine Ashland Culinary Festival Top Chefs and three state winners of the Iron Chef competition held at Portland’s Bite of Oregon.
-Previous Top Chef winners who are also Oregon Iron Chefs include Neil Clooney, owner of Smithfields and Smithfield’s Pub & Pies in Ashland; James Williams, recently retired from his position as Executive Chef at Omar’s Fresh Seafood and Steaks; and Billy Buscher, of Alchemy Restaurant & Bar at the Winchester Inn in Ashland.
+Previous Top Chef winners who are also Oregon Iron Chefs include Neil Clooney, previous owner of Smithfields and current owner of Bird and Rye in Ashland; James Williams, recently retired from his position as Executive Chef at Omar’s Fresh Seafood and Steaks; and Billy Buscher, of Alchemy Restaurant & Bar at the Winchester Inn in Ashland.